rshk/config-gen/README.rst

 Configuration generator
 ################################

-This project was born to generate dhcp/dns configuration files on a machine which resources are too limited to run an LDAP server.
+This project was born to generate dhcp/dns configuration files on a machine which resources are too limited to run a LDAP server.

 What it basically does is: